tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 In addition, endpoints can use the CID to attach arbitrary metadata to each record they receive.
 This may be used as a mechanism to communicate per-connection information to on-path observers.
-There is no straightforward way to address this with CIDs that contain arbitrary values; implementations concerned about this SHOULD refuse to use connection ids.
+There is no straightforward way to address this concern with CIDs that contain arbitrary values.
+Implementations concerned about this aspects SHOULD refuse to use CIDs.

 An on-path adversary, who is able to observe the DTLS protocol exchanges between the DTLS client and the DTLS server, is able to link the observed payloads to all